EarthyScience/SINDBAD/dev/.documenter/pages/code/metrics.md

 ```

-returns a vector of metrics for variables in info.cost_options.observational_constraints
+returns a vector of metrics for variables in cost_options.variable.

 **Arguments:**
 - `observations`: a NT or a vector of arrays of observations, their uncertainties, and mask to use for calculation of performance metric/loss